Last update 13/11/2023

 That keeps it in the ‘manageable’ range of portability, making the DRRI an excellent choice for a gigging amp.
 If you have ever tried to move a full-blown Fender Twin Reverb or any tube head/stack combo in and out of venues, then you’ll know exactly what we are talking about.

 The DRRI is a two-channel amp that features a tube preamp and power sections (coming in at 22 watts) and a single 12″ Jensen C-12K speaker while also sporting tube-driven reverb and vibrato effects (the vibrato is accessed through the second channel).
-It comes with a two-button footswitch (reverb on/off and vibrato on/off) along with a Fender-branded dust cover as well.
+It comes with a two-button footswitch (reverb on/off and vibrato on/off) and a Fender-branded dust cover.

 Controls on the DRRI aren’t different at all from the original.
 Features four ¼ inputs (two for each channel) and separate tone stack sections (volume, treble, and bass).
 A single knob controls the reverb level, and the vibrato can be shaped with the Dual Speed and Intensity knob configuration.

 Compared to some of today’s modern amps, it’s decidedly low-tech.
 But hey – that’s not always a bad thing.
-That being said, if you are looking for any USB/Bluetooth capability, then you are indeed looking at the wrong amp.
-None of those modern bells and whistles are found within a mile on the DRRI.
+That being said, if you are looking for any USB/Bluetooth capability, you are looking at the wrong amp.
+None of those modern bells and whistles are found within a mile of the DRRI.